ocf/ocfweb/ocfweb/docs/docs/staff/procedures/dmca.md

 (More details on each step are in the document.)

-You can adapt the DMCA takedown procedure to other takedown or cease and desist notices like trademark claims.
-Be sure to always provide adequate notice to our users.
+For other takedown or cease and desist notices like trademark claims, you should provide similar notification to our users, but consult with the University.

+In general, for all takedown or cease and desist notices (DMCA or otherwise):

+ * If the request originates from outside the University, consult with the LEAD Center and/or the DMCA designated agent (IT Policy).
+For DMCA notices, the designated agent should be telling us what to do.
+ * If the request originates from within the University, for example a professor, also consult with our Faculty Advisor and/or the ASUC.
+ * Regardless of action, be sure to always provide adequate notice to our users and offer to assist them
+   (of course, we cannot provide legal advice, but the University or ASUC may be able to).